 Burning Man Medical Kit

 The Burning Man medical tent is not a fun place to visit and will kill your mood.
-Please, bring a simple first-aid kit, accidents do happen!
+Please, add a simple first-aid kit to your packing list, accidents do happen!

 - Band Aids – You’ll want some bandaids to cover up the blisters you’ll surely get while setting up your camp.